Jitter Cam Blues

 How I Wasted $10 On Motion Sickness At The Movies

 Am I the only one who is getting tired of going to the movies only to spend most of my time staring at the ceiling to avoid heaving my dinner onto the theater floor?

-My boyfriend and I treated ourselves to a rare, but well-deserved night out to the movies.
+My husband and I treated ourselves to a rare, but well-deserved night out to the movies.
 After checking the listings, the ratings and reviews, and after a minor squabble, we finally narrowed our choices down to two movies.
 For the sake of professional courtesy, I won’t mention the names of the films.

 Movie number one takes place in a maximum security prison that is supposedly escape-proof.
 The all-star cast who designed the prison finds the tables turned on them and now they are the ones trying to get out.
 At least, I think that is what the movie was about …